-Memorial Day is upon us.
+Memorial Day is almost upon us.
 After a long winter, the sun is shining and it’s barbecue season again!
 I did a quick Google search for “Memorial Day” and “food” or “diet” and got back a bunch of hits about sticking to your diet on holidays.

-Normal eating means occasionally indulging on special occasions.
-And yes, burgers on the grill is a special occasion, in my book!
-I just saw an interesting post on fitsugar.
+[div class=”callout-left”]Read Related Article: Healthy Holidays Spelled F-U-N[end-div]I just saw an interesting post on fitsugar.
 A reader wrote in asking for strategies to cope with visiting her boyfriend’s mother, known for making “very unhealthy foods.”
-“How can I enjoy my weekend, not insult her cooking, and not blow my diet all at the same time?,” the reader asked.

 One great response:

 “It’s one weekend.
 Eating a little won’t kill you….Be happy with yourself and your life and a little less freakin’ rigid, and it’s amazing how the weight comes off.
 I have to work hard when it comes to the weight thing too, but at the same time, I refuse to stress out about eating or food or anything else, really.
 Ease up and enjoy life.
 And a cookie every once in a damn while.”